Acesaliv/doc1pce-language/README.md

 # doc1pce-language
-Extension for doc1pce syntax highlighting.
+Visual Studio Code extension for doc1pce language syntax highlighting.

+# How-to Intall
+Copy the contents of this project in a subfolder of vsc extensions folder. (in windows this is c:\users\username\.vscode\extensions)

+# Recomended extensions
-Recomended also the "CodeMap" Extension (https://marketplace.visualstudio.com/items?itemName=oleg-shilo.codemap) with a user defined syntax in "settings.json" to identify list of procedures:
+It is recomended also to install the "CodeMap" Extension (https://marketplace.visualstudio.com/items?itemName=oleg-shilo.codemap) ond configure a user defined syntax in "settings.json" to identify list of procedures:

     "codemap.src": [
         {